 Here in Politarchopolis, we hold a range of weekly sessions and one-off events.
 Check the calendar for a full picture of the coming months.

-All activities carry a $5 per head insurance charge for non-members, so it is recommended that you join at your earliest convenience (please find more info here.).
+All activities carry a $10 per head insurance charge for non-member adults and $5 for minor non-members, so it is recommended that you join at your earliest convenience (please find more info here).
 Check out What does it cost? for more information on general costs.

 Arts and Sciences